wombleton/gitlaw-nz/acts/P/Prisoners' and Victims' Claims Act 2005.md

         *   (i) before or after the commencement of this Act; and

-        *   (ii) affecting the person as a person under control or supervision; and
+        *   (ii) affecting the person as (including, without limitation, by making the person) a person under control or supervision; and